 7. The Moselle Valley

 Dotted with elegant Art Nouveau towns, sleepy villages, Roman remains, and terraced vineyards, the Moselle Valley offers an authentic German experience.
-Characteristic half-timbered houses and hilltop castles overlook the river and impress visitors.
+Characteristic half-timbered houses and hilltop castles overlook the river such as Cochem seen below.

 This is the perfect destination for anyone looking to escape the everyday hustle and bustle or the chaos of big city life.